wiigevaerd/wiigevaerd/README.md

   🔭 I am currently working on

-  Valiria V3, closed-source multi-purpose Discord bot.
+  Valiria V4 and Meraxes, closed-source multi-purpose Discord bot.

   📫 How to contact me: